ibm-cloud-docs/power-iaas/use-case-oracle.md

-Learn how to deploy an Oracle database in a {{site.data.keyword.powerSysFull}} instance.
+Learn how to deploy an Oracle database in an {{site.data.keyword.powerSysFull}} instance.
 {: shortdesc}

 To migrate an AIX-based Oracle database from IBM Power to {{site.data.keyword.powerSys_notm}}, see [Oracle technical migration procedure](https://cloud.ibm.com/media/docs/downloads/power-iaas/Oracle_Technical_Migration_procedure.pdf){: external}.